shaziwnl/Atlas-Game-Client/README.md

 # 📝 Atlas Game - Full Stack Online Multiplayer Game

-> A geography game created using the MERN Stack
+> A geography game created using the MERN Stack, hosted on Render

 ## Table of Contents
 * [Setup](#setup)